 Steve Lambert, CEO

 Artist, Steve Lambert founded the AAA in 2004, formed it’s mission, and works collaboratively with all members of the Agency on individual projects from start to finish.
 His work has been featured on CNN, NPR, and the BBC and in the New York Times, Good Magazine, Art Week, Newsweek Magazine, Punk Planet Magazine, PR Week, and others and won awards from Prix Ars Electronica, Rhizome/The New Museum, The Creative Work Fund, and more.
-He was a senior fellow at the Eyebeam Art and Technology Center and is faculty at the School of the Museum of Fine Arts, Boston.
+He was a senior fellow at the Eyebeam Art and Technology Center and is an Associate Professor of New Media at SUNY Purchase.

 The LAB, CFO